-Double-click on that cell to open a new dialog window, which allows you to select another element from the same dimension.
+To select another element from the same dimension, double-click on that cell to open a new dialog window.
 Use “+” and “-” to open and close one level.
-“Expand all” and “Collapse all” refers to the entire element tree.
+Expand all and Collapse all refer to the entire element tree.

 With more than one selected element, you can build column titles (Paste vertically) or row titles (Paste horizontally).
 Open the whole dimension with the “++” button:

-With the option “More” on the bottom right, you can show more selection tools.
-In the screenshot above, the “South” is selected and its sub-elements are selected by clicking the “Select branch” icon.
+With the option More on the bottom right, you can show more selection tools.
+In the screenshot above, select South.
+Select its sub-elements by clicking the Select branch icon.
 When pasted vertically, the following list appears in the spreadsheet: